-And that’s what the Travel Weekly Magellan Awards rewards.
-Gold and silver Magellans are given to recognize the very best examples of design and promotion in an extraordinarily competitive environment.
-The winners have balanced the exact right words, materials, shapes, colors and technology to create an impression that moves a traveler to book.
+And that’s what the Travel Weekly Magellan Awards reward.
+Gold and silver Magellans are given to recognize the very best examples of design and promotion that balance the exact right words, materials, shapes, colors and technology to create an impression that moves a traveler, even when travel itself was not possible.

 Magellan winners are those marketers and designers whose exploration of travel’s possibilities rings true and stands out.
 Their carefully crafted messages, whether spoken, printed, posted, broadcast, streamed or tweeted, expand the possibilities of what travel can mean.